BoneManTGRM/Autonomous-research-agent/README.md

 Reparodynamics is a claimed scientific trademark of Cody Ryan Jenkins.

+This protects the identity and origin of the field while allowing open scientific collaboration.

 ---

 # 🚀 Overview

-This project is a full production autonomous research engine built on the Reparodynamics framework.

-It includes:
+The Autonomous Research Agent is a high autonomy research engine designed to operate using the principles of Reparodynamics.
+Its core purpose is to carry out real scientific exploration, structured self correction, and measurable knowledge improvement over long durations.

+The system is not a toy, demo, or simple chatbot wrapper.
+It is engineered for extended autonomous operation and uses a layered repair process to refine knowledge in real time.

+Key features include:

-• Full TGRM cycle
+• The complete TGRM cycle (Test, Detect, Repair, Verify)
-• RYE computation per cycle
+• RYE computation per cycle to measure improvement per energy used
-• Multi agent Swarm Mode
+• Multi agent Swarm Mode for coordinated research
-• Browser tools
+• Browser and paper ingestion tools for real information gathering
-• Code sandbox
-• Data ingestion
-• Background worker with watchdog
+• A robust memory system with vector retrieval
-• Long run survivability modes

-Designed for real scientific discovery and high autonomy.
-Runs for one hour, eight hours, one day, ninety days, or indefinitely.
+• An isolated code sandbox for safe experimentation
+• A background worker capable of long continuous runs
+• A meta controller that adapts behavior across phases

+The system can run in short analytical bursts or multi day and multi month autonomous windows.

 ---

-# ⚡ Major Capabilities
+# ⚡ Major Capabilities and Extended Details

-### TGRM Loop
+### Full TGRM Loop
-• Issue scanning
-• Gap detection
-• Targeted repair steps
+TGRM is the foundation of the agent.
+Each cycle performs:

+• Test: Evaluate current knowledge, detect inconsistencies
+• Detect: Identify gaps, contradictions, missing information, or weak claims
+• Repair: Use targeted tools to gather data, run code, or ingest literature
-• Verification with delta R
+• Verify: Re evaluate the updated state and compute delta R
-• RYE computation and logging
+• RYE: Calculate Repair Yield per Energy as a quantitative score of improvement
+• Log: Save cycle context for transparency and reproducibility

+This cycle repeats across the entire runtime.

 ### Web and Literature Tools
+The agent integrates multiple real information pipelines:

-• Tavily browser
+• Tavily browser for web search
-• PubMed
+• PubMed queries for biomedical and biological literature
-• Semantic Scholar
+• Semantic Scholar for technical and scientific papers
-• PDF ingestion
+• PDF ingestion to extract text from uploaded papers
-• CSV, JSON, XLSX, ZIP, GZ
+• Structured data ingestion for CSV, JSON, XLSX, TSV, ZIP, and GZ

+This allows the agent to ground its reasoning in external sources.

 ### Code Sandbox
-Isolated Python execution for transformations and simulations.
+A safe isolated Python environment used for:

+• Data cleaning
+• Numeric simulations
+• Statistical testing
+• Model evaluation
+• Plotting and transformation tasks
+• Verification of claims through computation

+This allows the agent to validate hypotheses using real code, not language model guesses.

 ### Swarm Mode
-Up to thirty two coordinated mini agents:
-Researcher, Critic, Explorer, Theorist, Integrator
+Swarm mode enables a coordinated set of agents working together.
+Each agent has a defined research personality such as Researcher, Critic, Explorer, Theorist, or Integrator.

+Agents can:

+• Explore different hypotheses
+• Criticize or refine other agents’ claims
+• Independently run TGRM cycles
-All writing to shared memory.
+• Write contributions to a shared memory
+• Build consensus across multiple reasoning styles

+This dramatically increases research coverage and reduces blind spots.

 ### Long Run Engine
+The long run engine supports extended autonomous research sessions.
+It includes:

-• Background worker
+• A background worker
-• Crash recovery
+• Crash recovery logic
+• Automatic checkpointing
-• Heartbeat watchdog
+• A heartbeat watchdog
+• A meta controller with phase transitions
+• Adjustable runtime limits
-• Meta controller for exploration, stabilization, refinement
+• Forever mode for continuous operation

+The system is engineered for hours, days, or even multi month research windows.

 ### Domain Presets
+Each preset configures research behavior, tool permissions, data sources, and TGRM weighting.
+Included presets:

-• General research
+• General Science
-• Longevity
+• Longevity and Anti Aging Research
-• Math
+• Mathematics and Theory Development
-• Custom profiles
+• Custom user defined profiles

-Each preset controls tools, goals, tags, and runtime behavior.
+Presets allow rapid switching between research domains without reconfiguring the core engine.

 ---